 Covering Australian Snakes and Lizards, Crocodiles and Turtles

 (was Lapemis curtus)

-Many people consider Sea Snakes known as Hardwicke’s Spine-bellied Sea Snake (Hydrophis hardwickii) are also Hydrophis curtus
+Many people consider Sea Snakes known as Hardwicke’s Spine-bellied Sea Snake (Hydrophis hardwickii) are the same species as Hydrophis curtus

 (but rarely bites humans)

 photographed at the Melbourne Aquarium

 Spine-bellied Sea Snake (Hydrophis curtus) photographed at the Melbourne Aquarium